Link Prediction with Relational Hypergraphs: Hypergraph relational MPNNs

-\looseness=-1 Expressive power of MPNNs is well-understood both in terms of their ability to distinguish graph nodes \citep{MorrisAAAI19,DBLP:conf/iclr/XuHLJ19} and in terms of their capacity to capture logical node properties \citep{BarceloKM0RS20}.
+MPNNs are well-understood both in terms of their ability to distinguish graph nodes \citep{MorrisAAAI19,DBLP:conf/iclr/XuHLJ19} and in terms of their capacity to capture logical node properties \citep{BarceloKM0RS20}.
 This line of work has been extended to relational architectures \citep{barcelo2022wlgorelational,huang2023theory}.
 In the next subsections, we provide similar characterizations for $\hrmpnns$.